AndraeLadores/CyTOF_BatchCorrection-Compensation_Pipeline/README.md

 ## This is an R script to easily streamline the batch correction and compensation part of CyTOF analysis

-By Andrae "Dodge"" Ladores from UCSF's Spitzer Lab, created on 02/11/2025.
+By Andrae "Dodge" Ladores from UCSF's Spitzer Lab, created on 02/11/2025.
 This was originally pulled from: https://github.com/sguldberg/pipelines/tree/main on 1/2/2025.
 But it is altered to cater towards solely the batch correction & compensation parts.